 M/s.
-Nirbhay Kumar & Associates, Company Secretaries, were appointed as Secretarial Auditors to conduct Secretarial Audit of records and documents of the Company for FY21.
-There has been no qualification in the Secretarial Audit Report for the year under review.
+Nirbhay Kumar & Associates, Company Secretaries, were appointed as Secretarial Auditors to conduct Secretarial Audit of records and documents of the Company for FY22.
+There has been no qualification reservations, adverse remarks or disclaimer in the Secretarial Audit Report for the year under review.
 Secretarial Audit Report is given as Annexure VI.